“…a warm, animated, outgoing, confident, hypertalented pianist whose greatest asset is her incomparable power to communicate.”

 — Boston Musical Intelligencer

-After receiving a Bachelor of Music degree from the Eastman School of Music, Ms. Le went on to pursue a Master of Music and Doctorate of Musical Arts from Stony Brook University.
+After receiving a Bachelor of Music degree from the Eastman School of Music, Dr. Le went on to pursue a Master of Music and a Doctorate of Musical Arts from Stony Brook University.
 She became a Yamaha Artist in April 2015.